brendengerber/Messenger-Analyzer/README.md

 5. Finally, open messengerAnalyzer.js and and follow the instructions to run the script.

 ## **Credits**
-Thanks to [Thu Smiley](https://github.com/thusmiley/) for contributing your share of the data and for being a wonderful wife.
+Thanks [Thu Smiley](https://github.com/thusmiley/) for contributing your share of the data and for being a wonderful wife.
+And thanks for all the words my love!

 ## **License**
 GNU General Public License v3.0, see COPYING.txt for complete document.